Our Travel Writing Goals

 New years are a perfect opportunity to set new goals for positive change in your life.
 Whether you call them “new year’s resolutions” or not, identifying what you want to achieve in a forthcoming period can help with productivity and motivation.
-We asked members of the Pink Pangea community what their writing goals were for 2017.
+We asked members of the Pink Pangea community what their writing goals.
 Now, one month in, we hope that everyone is making steps towards achieving these goals.
 And in the spirit of keeping each other accountable, we are sharing some of these inspiring goals.

-Our travel writing goals for 2017:
+Our travel writing goals:

 - I have three major writing goals: First, I am collaborating on a book with a guy, and his agent is currently shopping it.
 Once picked up, we aim to finish it in six months.
 This will be my first book!
 Second, I’m launching my writing/consulting business for cause-focused organizations, so it will be a challenge to write consistently for my own business (e.g., blogs) while managing clients.
 Third, I would like to start guest posting to promote my business, and also to write more articles for magazines and things like that.
 I already write some for a Christian event planner magazine, but would like to expand into topics more relevant to my business, and also travel writing for fun. —Kristi Porter.